irinatsyganok/hello_hapi2/README.md

-# ello Hapii
+# Hello Hapi2

-An example [Hapi.js](https://hapijs.com/) app with https://github.com/hapijs/lab tests.
+An an example [Hapi.js](https://hapijs.com/) app with https://github.com/hapijs/lab tests.
 Solution to Exercise 1 from [Exercises for Programmers](http://pragprog.com/titles/bhwb), copyright 2015 The Pragmatic Programmers.

 ## Usage